-Time after time, the altruistic statistic on children identity theft gets mentioned.
-You might have heard already, or maybe not; the Carnegie Mellon University claims an estimated 10.2% of kid’s become identity theft victims.
-While you can debate that number, there is no denying that identity theft is an alarming issue and children can also be affected.
+Time after time, the altruistic statistic on children’s identity theft gets mentioned.
+You might have heard already, or maybe not; the Carnegie Mellon University claims an estimated 10.2% of kids become identity theft victims.
+While you can debate that number, there is no denying that identity theft is an alarming issue, and children can also be affected.

 Here’s what the study shows:

 Now, you really want to take steps towards making your child’s identity safer.
 This is not a subject that should be ignored, and no one ever has a bulletproof protection method.
-But, there are a number of things you can do to lower the risk of your child becoming an identity theft victim.
+But, there are many things you can do to lower the risk of your child becoming an identity theft victim.

 Here’s a look at 10 tips that will help ensure your child’s identity stays safe.